InsightsInsight - Employment & HR - UPDATED: December 8, 2020 12:00 pm

 - Print this article

-On 13 October Prime Minister, Boris Johnson announced a three-tier system to combat the rapidly increasing rate of COVID-19 transmission across the UK.
-The system has already seen over half the population of England going under tighter measures.
+On 13 October Prime Minister Boris Johnson announced a three-tier system to combat the rapidly increasing rate of COVID-19 transmission across the UK.

 The third tier in particular requires many businesses, specifically in the hospitality industry, to close for an indeterminable time.